test-fullautomation/testresultwebapp/README.rst

 Diff view
 ~~~~~~~~~

-The diff view allows you to diff test runs from different test suites.
+The diff view shows you the differences of test runs from different test suites.
 For this a spiral view is used where the center is the start of the test suite
 execution.

 The diff view allows you to:

+- show the differences of current test results to the previous and the next ones.
+- select any test results for the comparison (up to 5 test results)
+- filter test cases to be displayed in the sprial line:

    - show only test cases which are other than passed.
    - show only test cases which are failed.
    - show only test cases which are new or missing.

 - open the traceback for failed test cases.
-- diff up to 5 versions.

 .. image:: packagedoc/additional_docs/pictures/DiffView.png
    :alt: Diff view